Contributing to open source might seem daunting, but you can start your tech journey during Hacktoberfest 2023.

 Why you should participate in Hacktoberfest open-source projects

-Of course, Hacktoberfest is not about receiving a free t-shirt.
+Of course, Hacktoberfest is not about receiving a reward.
 The main idea is to help new contributors get more involved and make the open-source movement a stronger force.
 It helps to discover exciting projects in the tech space, learn new things, and also connect to other open source enthusiasts worldwide.

 Even though it might sound as if Hacktoberfest only caters to developers, everyone can take part in it!
 Designers, writers, and tech advocates can contribute too.
-This year, Hacktoberfest organizers offer some tips on how low-code or non-code contributors can participate in the event.

 Besides being an opportunity to take baby steps into the tech world, contributors can hone their skills as they contribute to the interesting open-source projects that appeal to them.